-Goodwill is not amortized but rather is tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired.
+Goodwill is not amortized but rather is tested for impairment annually at year end or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 If the Company determines in the future that impairment has occurred, the Company would be required to write off the impaired portion of goodwill.